linode/docs/docs/guides/platform/marketplace/flask-marketplace-app/index.md

 ### Removing Default Application

 Users may find that they need to remove access to the default Flask application on port 80 to free up space for another application, or to otherwise remove components.
-The following steps can help to disable and decouple various aspects of the default flask application included with the flask marketplace app:
+The following steps can help to disable and decouple various aspects of the default Flask application included with the Flask Marketplace App:

-- Unlink the default nginx site for the flask app:
+- Unlink the default NGINX site for the Flask app:

       sudo unlink /etc/nginx/sites-enabled/flask_app